Impetus/couverture/README.md

-#  **There are two project here.
-We are giving brief introduction about both project,which is given below.**

-> A .
-USSCC Sonar Plug-in. (folder name: usscc-sonar-pluginTool)

-> B .
-USSCC Command line Tool (folder name: code-coverag-tool)

-A. USSCC Sonar Plug-in.

 > ## Overview-

-> USSCC Sonar Plug-in Tool calculates code coverage specific to the user stories we deliver and show it over sonar dashboard.
+> USSCC Tool calculates code coverage specific to the user stories we deliver.
 > This gives a clear picture in terms of percentage of code coverage for each user story.
 > And hence coverage result does not get diluted with usually low legacy code coverage or other user stories coverage.

+> ## The tool is available in two forms:-

+> A. USSCC Sonar Plug-in. (folder name: usscc-sonar-pluginTool)

+> B. USSCC Command line Tool (folder name: code-coverag-tool)

+A. USSCC Sonar Plug-in.

 > ## To run this tool with your Projects sonar setup, please follow the below steps:-
 > 1. Make sure your project implement Jacoco or Cobertura and create Jacoco.xml or cobertura’s coverage.xml